leap71/leap71.github.io/coding-for-engineers/README.md

 ## Preamble: My Story

-I learnt coding in 1980, when I was 8 years old.
+I learned coding in 1980, when I was 8 years old.
 Coding, programming, back then was simple.
-You just turned on the computer, and before the CRT screen of your TV set had warmed up to actually show anything, you could already type your first command.
+You just turned on the computer, and before the CRT screen of your TV set had warmed up enough to actually show anything, you could already type your first command.

 In fact, it was the only thing you could do with the thing.

-Unfortunately, I did neither have a TV nor a computer.
+Unfortunately, I had neither a TV nor a computer.

 So I taught myself coding from a German computer magazine I bought at a newspaper stand.
 And I coded on a notebook — a paper notebook.
 It was so cool.
 When I was 10, I finally [got a programmable calculator, a TI-66](https://ja.wikipedia.org/wiki/TI-66#/media/%E3%83%95%E3%82%A1%E3%82%A4%E3%83%AB:TI-66.jpg).
 With it, I could start coding for real (really just steps of math, plus some control statements).
-[Inspired by my uncle's spacecraft ambitions](https://jlk.ae/2018/09/01/fly-rocket-fly-telling-the-story-of-uncle-lutz-attempt-to-conquer-space/), one of the first "apps" I wrote calculated the trajectory of a multi-stage rocket, using Tsiolkowsky's foundational equations (the math is actually not hard).
+[Inspired by my uncle's spacecraft ambitions](https://jlk.ae/2018/09/01/fly-rocket-fly-telling-the-story-of-uncle-lutz-attempt-to-conquer-space/), one of the first "apps" I wrote calculated the trajectory of a multi-stage rocket, using Tsiolkovsky’s foundational equations (the math is actually not hard).

 Finally, in 1985, I convinced my dad to buy a computer instead of a new typewriter.
 He spent what was then an enormous amount of money, especially for a struggling artist like he was, on a [state-of-the-art Amstrad CPC 664](https://en.wikipedia.org/wiki/Amstrad_CPC) personal computer (with whopping 64KB of memory).

 Then he got really angry with me: The computer couldn't do anything out-of-the-box.
 He spent all that money and now had less than a typewriter!

 So in the first 20 minutes after unpacking the thing, I wrote a simple text editor.
-You could type one line, and after you hit Enter, it printed that line on the noisy 9-needle matrix printer, which quite falsely claimed to have "near letter quality".
+You could type one line, and after you hit Enter, it printed that line on the noisy 9-needle matrix printer, which falsely claimed to have "near letter quality".

 Now my dad had a typewriter on steroids (he could edit the line before it printed!). — And I could finally write computer programs for real.